amrish08/wspy/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version - 3.3.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Rails version - 7
+* react with vite - 18

+Fetch the main branch:

+-install ruby-3.3.0 with either rvm or rbenv
+-install bundler
+-run bundle install
-* How to run the test suite
+-rails s to run rails server

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+-go to frontend folder
+- run npm install
+- to start frontend server run npm run dev